Relationship Astrology

 Angular planets and the 7th house

 Angular houses (1st, 4th, 7th, 10th) are where life happens in any chart, and a Davison chart with planets on the angles describes a relationship that makes its presence felt.
 For marriage specifically, the 7th house and its ruler are the first place to look.
-Venus or Jupiter in the 7th, or a well-aspected 7th house ruler, suggests the relationship gravitates naturally toward formal partnership.
-The couple does not have to force the commitment question; the chart's structure inclines toward it.
+Venus or Jupiter in the 7th, or a well-aspected 7th house ruler, suggests formal partnership may be a natural topic.
+The chart can incline the reading toward commitment questions, but it does not answer them by itself.

 The Ascendant-Descendant axis tells you how the couple's outward identity (1st house) balances with their partnership dynamic (7th house).
 Luminaries or benefics activating either end of this axis suggest the relationship is organized around togetherness.
-The Sun or Moon on the Descendant means the partnership is where the relationship's core energy lands.
+The Sun or Moon on the Descendant can place partnership at the center of the relationship's symbolic story.

-Planets conjunct the IC (4th house cusp) also point toward marriage.
+Planets conjunct the IC (4th house cusp) can also support marriage or cohabitation questions.
 The 4th house is about home, family, and roots.
 Moon on the IC, or a strong 4th house emphasis generally, describes a relationship oriented toward building a domestic life together.
-This is not always marriage in the legal sense, but it is marriage in the lived sense: shared space, shared routines, a foundation that both people call home.
+This is not always marriage in the legal sense, but it may point toward shared space, shared routines, or a foundation both people call home.

 Saturn, Venus, and the Sun's house

-Saturn in the Davison chart provides the structural integrity that keeps a relationship standing through pressure.
-Davison Saturn in an angular house, or forming a trine or sextile to the Sun or Moon, gives the relationship endurance.
-Saturn conjunct the Midheaven is a specific marriage signal: the relationship is publicly recognized and formally structured.
-The couple may share a professional role or public reputation that reinforces the bond.
+Saturn in the Davison chart provides structural testimony for how a relationship handles pressure.
+Davison Saturn in an angular house, or forming a trine or sextile to the Sun or Moon, can support endurance.
+Saturn conjunct the Midheaven can be a formalization signal: the relationship may be publicly recognized, structured, or tied to reputation.
+The couple may share a professional role or public responsibility that reinforces the bond.

 Venus condition matters for a different reason than Saturn.
-Saturn tells you whether the relationship will last.
-Venus tells you whether both people will want it to.
-A well-placed Davison Venus (in its own sign, well-aspected, and not besieged by outer planet squares) describes a relationship where love is sustained rather than sporadic.
-Venus under hard aspects from Mars or Pluto brings passion, certainly, but the passion may come with possessiveness or volatility that erodes trust over time.
+Saturn describes structure and durability; Venus describes affection, pleasure, and the desire to keep choosing the bond.
+A well-placed Davison Venus, in its own sign, well-aspected, and not besieged by outer planet squares, describes a relationship where love has more support for being sustained.
+Venus under hard aspects from Mars or Pluto brings passion, certainly, but the passion may come with possessiveness or volatility that needs care.

 Where the Davison Sun falls by house classifies the relationship's orientation toward commitment.
-Sun in an angular house (1st, 4th, 7th, 10th) describes a relationship that advances both people's individual development.
-Sun in a succedent house (2nd, 5th, 8th, 11th) builds a secure foundation.
-Sun in a cadent house (3rd, 6th, 9th, 12th) tends toward service, communication, or sacrifice, which may or may not lead to formal partnership depending on the rest of the chart.
+Sun in an angular house (1st, 4th, 7th, 10th) describes a relationship that can advance both people's individual development.
+Sun in a succedent house (2nd, 5th, 8th, 11th) supports foundation-building.
+Sun in a cadent house (3rd, 6th, 9th, 12th) tends toward service, communication, or sacrifice themes, which may or may not lead to formal partnership depending on the rest of the chart.

 Timing marriage with Davison transits

 This is the Davison chart's major advantage over the composite for marriage questions.
-Because the chart is cast for a real moment, transiting planets form real aspects to it, and the timing of those transits lines up with real events.
-Jupiter transiting the Davison Descendant or making a conjunction to the Davison Venus often coincides with engagement or wedding periods.
-It does not guarantee a proposal that month, but it opens a window.
+Because the chart is cast for a real moment, transiting planets form real aspects to it, and astrologers can compare those transits with relationship events.
+Jupiter transiting the Davison Descendant or making a conjunction to the Davison Venus may coincide with engagement, wedding, or commitment windows.
+It does not guarantee a proposal or event that month.

 Saturn transits to the Davison chart mark periods of formalization and testing.
-Saturn crossing the Ascendant or conjuncting the Sun tends to bring the commitment question into sharp focus: proposals, weddings, or explicit conversations about the relationship's future.
-These periods are not always comfortable, but they are the moments when the relationship either solidifies or breaks.
+Saturn crossing the Ascendant or conjuncting the Sun can bring the commitment question into sharper focus: proposals, weddings, explicit conversations, or practical decisions about the relationship's future.
+These periods are not always comfortable, and they should not be treated as automatic make-or-break moments.

-You can also cast Davison solar returns (the transiting Sun returning to its Davison position each year) to see the themes the relationship will face in a given year.
-And annual profections work: each year the Ascendant advances one house, and the activated house plus its ruling planet become the "time lord" for the relationship that year.
+You can also cast Davison solar returns, the transiting Sun returning to its Davison position each year, to see annual themes for the relationship.
+Annual profections can also be applied by advancing the Ascendant one house each year and reading the activated house plus its ruling planet as the relationship's time lord.
 For the most complete picture, compare Davison transits with transits to each individual's natal chart.
-When all three charts are activated by major transits simultaneously, that is typically when the largest relationship events occur.
+When all three charts are activated by major transits simultaneously, relationship events may be easier to notice and contextualize.

 What a healthy Davison marriage chart looks like

 The pattern is similar to a healthy natal chart: a mix of ease and structure.
-Sun, Moon, and Venus in harmonious aspect to each other means the relationship's purpose, emotional needs, and love language are all pulling in the same direction.
-At least one strong Saturn contact (ideally a trine or sextile to a luminary) adds the staying power that good feelings alone cannot provide.
-Angular emphasis gives the relationship enough presence and impact to matter in both people's lives.
+Sun, Moon, and Venus in harmonious aspect to each other suggests the relationship's purpose, emotional needs, and love language are pulling in the same direction.
+At least one strong Saturn contact, ideally a trine or sextile to a luminary, adds staying-power testimony that good feelings alone cannot provide.
+Angular emphasis gives the relationship presence and impact in both people's lives.

-What you do not want to see, taken in isolation, is a chart full of squares and oppositions with no supportive trines or sextiles.
-Friction drives growth, but without any ease, the relationship is exhausting.
+Taken in isolation, a chart full of squares and oppositions with no supportive trines or sextiles can describe a harder road.
+Friction can drive growth, but without any ease, the relationship may feel exhausting.
 Conversely, a chart that is all trines and sextiles with no hard aspects can feel pleasant but passive, lacking the productive tension that motivates both people to keep investing.
-The marriages that last tend to have some of both.
+Lasting marriages often have some of both, but the chart is only one layer of the real relationship.

 Use It With Augurine